abogdanova/SwarmGE/README.txt

 The original design decision on unit productions was also taken before the introduction of evolvable grammars whereby the arity of a unit production could change over time and in this case consuming codons will help to limit the ripple effect from that change in arity.
+This also replicates non coding regions of genome as seen in nature.

-In summary, the merits for not consuming a codon for unit productions are not defined.
+In summary, the merits for not consuming a codon for unit productions are not clearly defined in the literature.
 The benifits in consuming codons are a reduction in computation and improved speed with linear tree style operations.
-The other benifits are an increase in non-coding regions in the chromosome (more in line with nature) that through evolution of the grammar may then express useful information.
+Other benifits are an increase in non-coding regions in the chromosome (more in line with nature) that through evolution of the grammar may then express useful information.

 Reference
 ---------